swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 > > right, top, or bottom of the panel.
 > {: .solution}
 {: .challenge}

-## Use the Jupyter Notebook for editing and running Python.

-*   While it's common to write Python scripts using a text editor, we are going to use the [Jupyter Notebook][jupyter] for the remainder of this workshop.
-*   This has several advantages:
-    *   You can easily type, edit, and copy and paste blocks of code.
-    *   Tab complete allows you to easily access the names of things you are using and learn more about them.
-    *   It allows you to annotate your code with links, different sized text, bullets, etc. to make it more accessible to you and your collaborators.
-    *   It allows you to display figures next to the code that produces them to tell a complete story of the analysis.
-*   Each notebook contains one or more cells that contain code, text, or images.

 > ## Code vs. Text
 >